It’s almost impossible to have a conversation right now that doesn’t veer into the world of politics.

 So let’s just talk about it.

-This week Congress debated whether to repeal portions of the Affordable Care Act and replace it with the American Health Care Act.
-The proposed changes included drastically cutting funding to the Medicaid program.
+This week Congress revisited another proposal to repeal portions of the Affordable Care Act, and the proposed changes included drastically cutting funding to the Medicaid program.
 I think we’d all like to avoid talking about these issues, but for me, and so many families like mine, we can’t.

 These are the facts, medically.
 But she is so much more than her illness.